SeekyCt/spm-practice-codes/MANUAL.md

 ## Opening the Menu
 The menu can currently be opened at any time the game's pause menu can (although this is probably going to be made less strict in a future version) by pressing `B`.

-The menu can then be navigated with the D-Pad, `2` to select and `1` to exit.
+The menu can then be navigated with the D-Pad, `2` to select, `1` to go back, and `B` to fully close the menu from any section.

 ## Map Warping
-The `Change Map` option in the menu allows you to warp to any map by its internal name.
+The `Change Map` option in the menu allows you to warp to any map with an entrance of your choice by their internal names.

 The first 3 letters of the name are the area (such as `he1` for 1-1, `ta3` for 3-3, `mac` for Flipside) and the 2 numbers are the number of the map within that area.
+The entrance column allows you to choose how the room is entered, with the `default` option using the default entrance for the map if it has one, or spawning you at the default coordinates for the map otherwise.
 These can scrolled through using the D-Pad.

-Once you've chosen the map you'd like to warp to, press `2`.
+Once you've chosen the map you'd like to warp to and the entrance you'd like to use, press `2`.

 A full list of map names can be found [here](https://docs.google.com/document/d/10w4CS5oNBOHHYtM9OrNUYM7GIqNxIaR-b_Sr8FSG7Pk/edit).